Julie Restifo

-Julie Restifo, (born July 31, 1958) is an American-born Venezuelan actress.
+Julie Marie Restifo (born July 31, 1958) is an American and Venezuelan actress.
 She is best known for his characters in the telenovelas La loba herida, La llaman Mariamor, Hay amores que matan, Viva la Pepa, and La mujer de Judas.

 Biography

 Restifo was born in Long Island, United States on 31 July 1958.
 She studied social communication at Universidad Católica Andrés Bello.
 She is married to actor Javier Vidal, with whom she has two children, Jan and Josette Vidal.